Adithya09/dsnd-communicating-to-stakeholders-lesson/README.md

 ## File Descriptions <a name="files"></a>

 There are 3 notebooks available here to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+The following are the files included in this repository:

+- BootcampStats.ipynb: An analysis of bootcamp grads in terms of job placement and salary.
+- HowToBreakIntoTheField.ipynb: An analysis on how to become a software developer.
+- Salary.ipynb: An analysis of the variables that are related to salary and jobn satisfaction.
+- Salary_ML.py: A python script that builds a linear regression model to predict salary.

 ## Results<a name="results"></a>